 ZONE 2 CERTIFICATION IN UAE

 Areas classified as zone 2 are those where potentially explosive atmospheres, including hydrocarbon or H₂S gas leaks, are not anticipated during regular operations but could happen momentarily.
 There is a significant risk of fire or explosion from these gases.
 Strict Zone 2 compliance criteria have been implemented by ADNOC and international standards to reduce such risks and guarantee the security of people and equipment.
 Among these are the application of mechanical and electrical systems that are inherently safe and intended to avoid igniting.
 By providing sturdy, field-tested Zone 2 installations that adhere to ADNOC’s safety regulations, we support your compliance demands.
 Our specialized zone certification and hazardous area classification services in the UAE for offshore rigs and platforms.
 Ex-survey and explosion-proof surveys of transformers and generators come under the scope of ATEX or CompEx certification.
+Get ADNOC-approved Zone 2 certification and CompEx and ATEx certification services with hazardous area classification and Ex survey.
+We provide Zone classification in ADNOC and Zone II certification for electrical and marine equipment of engines, generators, motors, cranes, winches, and forklifts across UAE.

 - The most generally recognized international standard for equipment used in explosive atmospheres is the IEC 60079 Series (International, or IECEx).